sandinak/dmx-followspot/config/README.md

     - *red*
     - *green*
     - *blue*
-  - *channels* - an ordered list of the channels matching the DMX channels for the fixture.
+  - *channels* - an ordered list of the all DMX channels for the fixture.

 - ...

 ### Channels